Table of contents

 4. Zip the log folder and share with Dynamsoft Support Team via email.

-5. Set log level back to the default value (0) to disable the debugger mode, otherwise the operation speed will be affected.
+5. Please remember to either remove the “LogLevel” entry from the “DSConfiguration.ini” file or set DWTObject.LogLevel back to its default value (0) to disable the debugger mode.
+Otherwise the operation speed will be affected.

 Is this page helpful?